This post may contain affiliate links. Please read our disclosure policy.

 How do I thicken my slow cooker stew?

-Cornstarch is used as a thickening agent and added towards the end of the recipe to make the sauce thick.
+Cornstarch is used as a thickening agent and is added towards the end of the recipe to thicken the sauce.

 Is it better to slow cook on low or high?

 It just depends on how much time you have!
-It will take longer for the stew to cook on a lower setting, but if you need the beef stew ready sooner, then cooking it on high will take less amount of time.
+It will take longer for the stew to cook on a lower setting, but if you need the beef stew ready sooner, cooking it on high will take less time.

 How long can you leave stew in a slow cooker?

 The food will stay good in the slow cooker for two hours after cooking.
-After two hours, be sure to quickly refrigerate or freeze the leftovers.
+After 2 hours, quickly refrigerate or freeze the leftovers.

 More Slow Cooker Recipes